olavolav/uniplot/README.md

 * Interactive mode (pass `interactive=True`)
 * Color mode (pass `color=True`) useful in particular when plotting multiple series
 * It's fast: Plotting 1M data points takes 26ms thanks to NumPy magic
-* Only one dependency: NumPy (but you have that anyway don't you)

 Please note that Unicode drawing will work correctly only when using a font that fully supports the [Block Elements character